 We are facing in this country a foreclosure tsunami, which threatens to destabilize our entire economy, devastate entire communities, and destroy millions of families.
-Large-scale, sustainable modifications are widely recognized as an essential component of restoring economic health to our country-a goal that is not yet in sight.
+Large-scale, sustainable modifications are widely recognized as an essential component of restoring economic health to our country and hope to our homeowners.